storm in late may, 2021

 Artist Statement

-In 1969 two events happened that were profoundly influential: watching the first human walk on the moon and my family moving to India for a year.
-These two events, one taking place in the cosmos and the other on earth, opened up a seemingly boundless world to me, which has become both the foundation of my world view and approach to art.
+In 1969, two experiences shaped my perspective: watching the first human walk on the moon and moving with my family to India for a year.
+One unfolded in space, the other on Earth, but together they opened a seemingly boundless world—forming a foundation for both my worldview and my approach to art.

 Storm, Fog and Moon Paintings